brentp/peddy/README.md

 -----

 Because of the sampling approach and parallelization, `peddy` is very fast.
-With 20 CPUs, on the 17-member *CEPH1643* pedigree whole-genome VCF, peddy can run the het-check and PCA in ~ 15 seconds.
-The pedigree check including all vs. all against the 2504 thousand genomes samples also run in 15 seconds.
+With 4 CPUs, on the 17-member *CEPH1643* pedigree whole-genome VCF, peddy can run the het-check and PCA in ~ 8 seconds.
+The pedigree check comparing all vs. all samples run in 3.6 seconds.
-It finishes the full set of checks in under 40 seconds.
+It finishes the full set of checks in about 20 seconds.

 In comparison [KING](http://people.virginia.edu/~wc9c/KING/manual.html) runs in 14 seconds (it is **extremely fast**); the time including the conversion from VCF to binary ped is 85 seconds.

+On larger datasets, with hundreds or thousands of samples, it can be beneficial to add as many cores as possible; for smaller datasets with dozens of samples about 4 processors reduces the computation time as much as 8 or more would.

 Validation